Chapter 3: Sorting out the Hotels

 Las Vegas has over 350 hotels providing some 150,000 rooms to visitors ...more than any other place on earth.
 The biggest problem for vacationers - especially those who are new to the city - is to decide where to stay.
 There are all sorts of room qualities, rates, locations and themes to choose from.
 Some charge resort fees, some don't.
 You can easily book vacation packages and room reservations at most hotels online using your computer.
-The Exploring Las Vegas has an excellent hotel search engine if you want to review a list and features of all hotels sorted by area.
+This Google Map link displays all the hotels on the map along with price and reviews.

 In the early 1990's, Las Vegas re-invented itself.
 The emphasis had been on gambling.
 But with Atlantic City emerging as a gambling destination and the proliferation of gambling in many other states, Las Vegas came up with a new direction.